Find Affordable College Courses

 194 Yearly Graduations

 University of Wisconsin - Milwaukee is the 5th most popular school in the nation for students seeking a master's degree in library science.
 Roughly 24,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,091 per year, while in-state graduate students, on average, pay $10,701 per year.
-For the 2020-2021 academic year, 194 master's degrees were handed out to library science majors at UWM.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 77% were women.
+The average in-state tuition for full-time undergraduates is $8,455 per year, while in-state graduate students, on average, pay $10,701 per year.
+During the most recent year for which we have data, 194 people received their master's degree in library science from UWM.
+About 84% of this group were women, and 9% were students from an underrepresented racial-ethnic group.
+University of Wisconsin - Milwaukee library science graduates who receive their master's degree go on to jobs earning a median salary of $47,652.

 173 Yearly Graduations

 Kent State University at Kent is the 7th most popular school in the nation for students seeking a master's degree in library science.
 Each year, around 26,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,000 per year, while in-state graduate students, on average, pay $11,766 per year.
-During the 2020-2021 academic year, 173 people received their master's degree in library science from Kent State.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+The average in-state tuition for full-time undergraduates is $11,595 per year, while in-state graduate students, on average, pay $12,483 per year.
+During the most recent year for which we have data, 173 people received their master's degree in library science from Kent State.
+Of these students, 78% were women and 7% were members of underrepresented racial-ethnic groups.
+Data shows that Kent State graduates that hold this degree go on to make a median salary of $47,652.

 #8